 The length can vary depending on your provider but it’s always worth checking.

-You may be asked to purchase unoccupied property insurance, while this may seem like an unnecessary cost, it’s better to be safe than sorry should you need to make a claim.
+You may be asked to purchase unoccupied property insurance like this, while this may seem like an unnecessary cost, it’s better to be safe than sorry should you need to make a claim.

 New House Mate